 Fall testing usually occurs during the month of October.
 Spring testing usually occurs during the months of April and May.
 However, testing can occur anytime during the school year.
 Interest inventories can occur anytime during the year.
 Please refer to MSTP order forms for norming dates and pricing information.

 Testing times vary depending on the test.
-Please refer to the Public, Private & Charter School Testing page, identify your test and click on the 'Learn More' button for testing times.
+Please refer to the Public, Private & Charter School Testing page or the Home School Testing page, identify your test and click on the 'Learn More' button for testing times.

 Testing times for older versions can be found by clicking on the 'Request Older Version' button followed by 'Learn More'.

 No. All abilities are developed through experience.
 CogAT measures students' abilities to reason with words, quantitative concepts, and spatial (nonverbal) pictures.
 These abilities are developed through experiences in school and outside of school.

 No. If anything, girls perform slightly better than boys on the Nonverbal Battery.
 This is because the Nonverbal Battery subtests are designed to measure reasoning abilities, not spatial ability.

 No. CogAT measures reasoning abilities.
 Although these abilities are central to all definitions of intelligence, the word intelligence implies much more.
 However, psychologists have never agreed on the definition of intelligence, so how much more should be included in an intelligence test is much debated.
 Further, the notion of IQ comes from an earlier set of procedures for indexing the rate of mental development.
 CogAT does not use these procedures.
 The SAS scale used on CogAT provides normalized Standard Age Scores for that fraction of the population that attends school.
 Although SAS scores are very helpful for professionals, nonprofessionals can confuse them with IQ scores, so they are generally not reported to parents and lay organizations.
 Percentile ranks and stanines are better suited for general audiences.